Code-Institute-Submissions/Daffie95-MS2-mmry/README.md

 # 3. Updates.
 > ### *0.4*
+>> * retried refactoring of JS functions and now works.
 >> * Reverted back to before refactured due to bugs or breaking the code

 > ### *0.3*